-Looking back at 2017, there was one major acquisition in particular that shook the business world.
+There was one major acquisition that shook the business world in 2017.
 Global giant Amazon announced their $13.7 billion acquisition of Whole Foods, forcing grocery competitors such as Wal-Mart to catch up by investing more into Amazon’s winning strategy.
 Amazon is consistently using technology and big data to keep competitors on the edge of their seats.
 Last week they launched “Amazon Go,” the newest concept in grocery shopping using automated technology allowing shoppers to completely bypass the checkout line.
 Amazon’s strategy of using big data to deliver personalization and convenience throughout the entire customer journey is a big contributor to why it is one of the most valued brands of the year.
 Amazon’s success, and increasing stock price, are a testament to the value of applying ‘personalization and ease’ to the entire customer process.

 Similar to Amazon’s winning strategy, Ecotagious has been working with innovative utilities to implement the next-generation of home energy report programs, which uses personalization at every step of the process to maximize customer engagement and deliver cost-effective energy savings.
 Through the power of smart meter disaggregation, Ecotagious’ algorithms turn smart meter data into appliance-level feedback for each customer based on their actual energy usage.
 The disaggregation algorithms form the underlying intellect required to deliver a truly personalized customer experience.
 Ecotagious’ innovative and powerful analytics have challenged the traditional home energy report programs achieving industry-leading, third-party verified energy savings.

 The Ecotagious process consists of three main stages, each driven by disaggregation:

 Smart meter disaggregation is the most accurate and cost-effective tool to determine which energy load(s) to target while quantifying program potential based on actual usage.